 Natural Remedies That Can Help With Joint Pain

-Prevention is the best medicine, and the way to avoid joint pain is to evaluate and change any lifestyle habits that increase the risk of developing joint pain.
+Prevention is the best medicine, and one great way to avoid joint pain is to evaluate and change any lifestyle habits that increase the risk of developing joint pain.

 Losing weight is another great way to prevent joint pain.
 Excess weight can put too much stress on the ligament and tendons, increasing your risk for a sprain.

-- Curcumin: A study published in the Journal of Medicinal Food recommended the extract found in turmeric called curcumin as a potential way to naturally address inflammation associated with joint and muscle pain.
+- Curcumin: A study published in the Journal of Medicinal Food recommended the extract found in turmeric called curcuminas a potential way to naturally support normal inflammation.
 When buying a curcumin supplement, be sure that it includes a carrier oil and other support ingredients to increase absorption.

 Hot and Cold Therapy